 Public relations is the whole of the work done by private or public institutions and organizations to communicate with the target audience, see the support of these audiences, and gain reputation.
 It is used to protect the image and reputation of institutions.
-Public relations acts as a bridge in ensuring the satisfaction of the institution.
+Public relations acts as a bridge in ensuring the satisfaction of the institutions and society it represents and increases the prestige of the institution.
 Public relations is a communication activity, and it aims to develop good relations with society and enlighten society about useful activities.
 Public relations is a planned and programmed communication effort designed to influence the determined target audiences.
 It would be correct to say that "the public" is a very important element in public relations and that p .
 Public relations studies emerged and developed to improve the expectations, demands, ints of the public (Menek, 2019: 9).